OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/coaching_auftragsverwaltung.md

 ![coaching_auftragsverwaltung_v1_de.png](assets/coaching_auftragsverwaltung_v1_de.png){ class="shadow lightbox" }

 This menu refers to the correction workflow for the manual assessment of OpenOlat tests.
-The correction workflow can be activated in the learning resource "Test".
+The [Correction workflow](../learningresources/Test_settings.md) can be activated in the learning resource "Test".
 You can then assign one or more people to tests as correctors.
 If you are at least the owner of a test for which this option has been activated, you will see the order management in the Coaching Tool and be able to manage the individual correctors and their activities.

 ### 1. Tab Correctors